rixiobarrios/express-passport/readme.md

 </details>

-### You Do: Hashing vs. Encryption
+### You Do: Hashing vs. Encryption (10 min / 10:20)

 Read through [this blog post](http://www.securityinnovationeurope.com/blog/whats-the-difference-between-hashing-and-encrypting).

-Prepare to answer the following questions...
+In pairs, post the answers to these questions in your own words as an issue on this repo.

 <details>
   <summary><strong>What is the difference between encryption and hashing?</strong></summary>